maxdz-gmbh/mdz_ansi/README.md

 **1. High portability:** the whole code conforms to ANSI C 89/90 Standard.
 Multithreading/asynchronous part is POSIX compatible (under UNIX/Linux).

-**2. Little dependencies:** basically *mdz_containers* functions are only dependend on standard C-library memory-management/access functions.
+**2. Little dependencies:** basically *mdz_ansi* functions are only dependend on standard C-library memory-management/access functions.
 Multithreading part is dependend on POSIX *pthreads* API (under UNIX/Linux) and old process control/synchronization API (from Windows 2000).
-It means you can use library in your code withouth any further dependencies except standard plattform libraries/APIs.
+It means you can use library in your code without any further dependencies except standard platform libraries/APIs.

 **3. Fast:** comparison tables for *mdz_ansi_find()*, *mdz_ansi_firstOf()* are here [Performance Comparison](#performance-comparison).
 There will be more tables/info later.